travis-ci/docs-travis-ci-com/source/content/docs/dev/build_tasks.md

 ### Build creation

 * Github pings
-* App creates a Request
+* Server creates a Request
-* App creates a Build with the Request
+* Server creates a Build with the Request
-* App emits a build:created event
+* Server emits a build:created event
-* App gets the Build::Configure from the Build and queues it
+* Server gets the Build::Configure from the Build and enqueues it
-* App emits a build:configure:queued event
+* Server emits a build:configure:queued event

 ### Build configuration

-* Worker starts the Build::Configure
+* Hub starts the Build::Configure
-* Worker emits a build:configure:started event
+* Hub emits a build:configure:started event
-* Worker processes and finishes the Build::Configure
+* Hub processes and finishes the Build::Configure
-* Worker emits a build:configure:finished event (carrying the config)
+* Hub emits a build:configure:finished event (carrying the config)

 ### Build approval

-* App saves the configuration.
+* Hub saves the configuration.

 If the build is eligible (i.e. not excluded by the configuration) then:

-* App spawns one or many Build::Tests
+* Hub creates one or many Build::Tests
-* App queues each of the Build::Tests
+* Hub queues each of the Build::Tests
-* App emits one or many build:test:queued events
+* Hub emits one or multiple build:test:queued messages

 ### Build::Test execution